uvzen/YAAT-Twitter/README.md

 # LSPatched-Twitter
 It's a patched Twitter that doesn't require root (LSPosed + TwiFucker module) to get rid of ads and have lots of extra features!
-This app will be updated very frequently.
+This application will receive a lot of updates (maybe even daily), but it depends on the update frequency of the TwiFucker module.

 Telegram channel: https://t.me/LSPatchedTwitter